rithishsamm/devopsground/README.md

-# DevSecOpsGround 🌍🚀 – A Comprehensive Documentation based DevSecOps Tutorial
+# DevOpsGround 🌍🚀 – A Comprehensive Documentation based DevSecOps Tutorial

 ---

-**DevSecOpsGround** is a free and open-source comprehensive documentation-based tutorial designed to provide a complete learning path covering essential tools, technologies, and best practices for managing **production-grade infrastructure** on both BareMetal and cloud**.
+**DevOpsGround** is a free and open-source comprehensive documentation-based tutorial designed to provide a complete learning path covering essential tools, technologies, and best practices for managing **production-grade infrastructure** on both BareMetal and cloud**.
 Designed for beginners and professionals alike.

 Check out the documentation 📖 and Get started with your DevSecOps journey today! 🚀 Here's the  **[GitHub Repository](https://github.com/rithishsamm/DevSecOpsground)🔗**